What is a good safety plan?

 Stay safe before you leave

-• call a counselling agency, crisis helpline, women’s shelter, or Family Court Support Worker to talk about what is happening and how to leave safely
+- call a counselling agency, crisis helpline, domestic violence shelter, or Family Court Support Worker to talk about what is happening and how to leave safely

-• be prepared to call 911 or the police if you or your children are in danger or hurt
+You may want to call 911 or the police if you or your children are in danger or hurt.
+See What happens if I call the police?

 Create a safe escape plan

-Think of a place you can go to, where you will be safe, or where your partner will not know to look for you, such as:
+Think of a safe place you can go to, where your partner will not know to look for you, such as:

-• another town or city, but if you and your partner have children, you should not go very far, or they can claim that you took your children away from them
+- another town or city, but if you and your partner have children, you should not go very far, or they can claim that you took your children away from them.
+See Can I take my children with me?

 Before you go, try to:

-• store important documents, or copies of important documents, somewhere safe, for example, photo identification, your passport, children’s birth certificates, health cards, and banking information
+- store important documents, or copies of important documents, somewhere safe, for example, photo identification, passports, children’s birth certificates, health cards, and banking information

-• keep an emergency suitcase packed and in a safe place, for example, at a friend’s house
+- keep an emergency suitcase packed and in a safe place, for example, at a friend’s house or at work

-• keep a diary and write down the abusive incidents with dates, details of what happened, and any witnesses
+- keep a diary or send yourself emails with details of the abuse you experienced like the dates, details of what happened, and any witnesses

 What to take with you